 Keep things simple!

-git clean, it removes untracked files from the working tree of your project.
-Most often you’ll use it like so:
+git cleanremoves untracked files from the working tree of your project.
+You’ll usually run it like so:

 git clean -fd

-git cleanwon’t even run unless you give it the
+git cleanwon’t even remove any files unless you give it the

--nwhich will do a dry-run and show you what would be removed:
+git cleanwill do a dry-run and show you what it will remove:

 git clean -nd